 Moonlight Basin is part of Big Sky Resort in Montana, as Big Sky’s Northern Exposure, part of the 5,800 acres and four mountains of terrain.
 There’s a cool story about how Moonlight came to be: two Montana ranch hands buy up 39-square miles of logged land and turn it into a ski resort.
 Moonlight Basin opened in 2003 with 8 lifts (including “the six- shooter” 6-person chairlift), a fabulous log lodge and spa with cascading outdoor pool, and regal but rustic mountain homes throughout the Montana resort.

 What do ranchers know about skiing?
 For one, location is key.
 Moonlight Basin is the northern face of famous Big Sky Resort, and for years the two ski resorts shared a lift, The Iron Horse quad, and offered an interconnected lift ticket.
 In 2013, Big Sky Resort acquired Moonlight Basin and now its one ticket for four mountains, 300 trails plus glades bowls and chutes, 5,800 acres and 34 lifts.
 That’s greater than Vail (5,289), or Alta/Snowbird (4,700) and nearing Whistler Blackcomb (8,100) and Park City (7,300).
 The Moonlight Basin side has its own members-only lodge and real estate community, though the skiing is open to all ticket and passholders.

-During a recent trip to Big Sky, we stayed in the Moonlight Basin area for a few delightful days.
-Moonlight’s 2,200 acres of protected north facing terrain (on the backside of Big Sky’s 11,166’ Lone Peak) offers groomed undulating cruisers, an ideal Pony Express family area, and upper mountain Lone Tree quad where we discovered dozens of snow stash glades, and bowls that remain fresh long into a powder day.
+During a family ski trip to Big Sky, we stayed in the Moonlight Basin area for a few delightful days.
+Moonlight’s 2,200-acres of protected north facing terrain (on the backside of Big Sky’s 11,166’ Lone Peak) offers groomed undulating cruisers, an ideal Pony Express family area, and upper mountain Lone Tree quad where we discovered dozens of snow stash glades, and bowls that remain fresh long into a powder day.
 Moonlight’s Headwater double chair climbs the steep flank of Lone Peak serving nothing but ATL NFT (above tree line, no fall terrain).
 For us, Fire Hole was crazy and exciting with must make turns as we descended a narrow corridor full of soft snow.

 We enjoyed Moonlight’s soft snow and pure solitude, particularly as we skied past massive mountain homes, most unoccupied.
-Moonlight feels like a private club with posh lodging to match, akin to the nearby Yellowstone Club, only less pricey.
+Moonlight is like a private club with posh lodging to match, akin to the nearby Yellowstone Club, only less pricey.
 Montana’s 16 ski areas combined get less skier visits than Breckenridge Colorado alone.
 Moonlight’s lack of lift lines is evidence of that.
 Big Sky brags about 2 acres per skier – a roomy stat for sure.